tur/list

 (list [& xs])

-construct a list from N values via nested tcons.
+construct a typed list from N values via nested tcons-of.

 Since: List literal macro